thanhpn91/OpenWeatherApp/README.md

 ## Application Architecture

-1. Application using two main layers: Presentation Layer and BusinessLayer
+- Application using two main layers: Presentation Layer and BusinessLayer

-2. Presentation Layer using MVP(Model-View-Interactor)  to handles application logic, relating the how user interact with the UI, UI logic is handled by viewcontroller, and Interactor is the coordinator between the View and BusinessLayer
+- Presentation Layer using MVP(Model-View-Interactor)  to handle application logic, relating the how users interact with the UI, viewController is passively received action from users , also from view lifecycle, then pass action to interactor.

-3. Business Layer contains logic about how app communicates with open weather API using WeatherServices
+- Interactor on the other hands, will decide what to do next, whether it should get data from remote server or persistance store, preparing the display data.
+We do not use the business model for displaying, data should be parse into intermediate form such as display data, which contains enough information to display.
+The interactor then call the view to display new informations, error, or loading state.

+-  Business Layer contains the business logic, for this application we can have one service called weather services which handle logic relating to weather.
+For larger project, more services can be introduced.
+An facade pattern can be use to reduce the complexity working with many services.
+Facade can wrap all services inside, and allow two or more services communicate with each others.

 ### Image illustates how everything works together
 ![Image of Application architecture](https://github.com/thanhpn91/OpenWeatherApp/blob/master/Resources/Application_architecture.png)